donlaporntr/TSCCM_Bias_In_AI_Workshop/README.md

 ## Prerequisites

+It is required to have Python 3.11 or above.
 Install required packages to your Python environment with

 ```bash
 pip install -r requirements.txt